SecureWebApp/secure-web-app/README.md

 - `login`: A simple login module that can be extended or just used as is.
 This module provides a login and register interface to create a new user account.
   - `2fa`: This module is an extension of the `login` module and provides 2-factor authentication using an authenticator app like Authy or Google Authenticator.
 - `session`: This module, and it's child module `session.build` add the [express session](https://expressjs.com/en/resources/middleware/session.html) middleware to the application for client identification.
-  - `mysql_session_store`: This module changes the default in-memory session store of express session to one using mysql as storage backend.
+  - `mysql_session_store`: This module changes the default in-memory session store of express session to one using MySQL as storage backend.
 - `authenticate`: This module blocks access to all resources unless they are `public` or where manually whitelisted if the current session is not authenticated.
 Works well in combination with `login` to protect against sensitive resources being accessible despite not being auhtenticated.
 - `csp`: This module adds content-security-policy headers to all responses and provides an endpoint for csp violation reports.
 - `csrf`: This module provides tools to apply and validate anti-csrf tokens to protect against cross-site scripting attacks.
 - `hashing`: This module, and it's child module `hashing.bcrypt` provide secure hashing functions, which can be used to hash passwords and similar sensitive data.
 - `disable_cache`: This module adds headers to each response to prevent the browser from caching web pages, potentially leaking sensitive information.
-- `html_escape`: This module protects against html-based xss attacks by html-escaping all body parameters received in a request.
+- `html_escape`: This module protects against HTML-based xss attacks by HTML-escaping all body parameters received in a request.
 - `chat`: This module provides a simple chat system as an example on how this template can be used to build web applications.